Table of contents

 the 2013 EPE commissioned by Defra sampled 1,166 companies and had a response rate of 21%; in contrast, the 2017 EPE Survey despatched by the ONS sampled around 3,000 businesses and achieved a response rate of 74%

-a number of questions were removed when the Survey migrated to the ONS
+a number of questions were removed when the EPE Survey migrated to the ONS

 the layout and wording of the form was changed

-In 2016, a question was added to the ONS EPE Survey to obtain estimates of external operational expenditure.
+In 2017, for the 2016 reporting period, a question was added to the ONS EPE Survey to obtain estimates of external operational expenditure.
 Before this, information was collected only on in-house operational expenditure (please see Annex 1 for definitions).
-From 2016, the survey collected information on the profits from the disposals of any capital assets that had been used for environmental protection purposes.
+From the same reporting period onwards, the survey collected information on the profits from the disposals of any capital assets that had been used for environmental protection purposes.

-Time series of data are available in our EPE by general government dataset and our EPE by industry dataset.
+Time series of data are available in our EPE by general government dataset and our EPE by industry and activity dataset.

 Timeliness and punctuality